 - clinical negligence and other legal costs

-- expenditure by central health education bodies to support the education costs of the current healthcare workforce.
-This does not include expenditure on future workforce development, which is excluded from health accounts
+- expenditure by central health education bodies to support the education costs of the current healthcare workforce; this does not include expenditure on future workforce development, which is excluded from health accounts

-Expenditure on these services are pro-rated across the function and provider categories to which NHS expenditure has been allocated, in proportion to the expenditure on these services.
+- expenditure on these services are pro-rated across the function and provider categories to which NHS expenditure has been allocated, in proportion to the expenditure on these services

-Where data is not available for expenditure on a certain service in one of the UK nations, it is estimated based on data from those nations where this information is available.
+Where data are not available for expenditure on a certain service in one of the UK nations, it is estimated based on data from those nations where this information is available.
 This occurs in a small number of cases, such as for expenditure on the education psychology service, which for all devolved administrations is based on data from England and the division of dental expenditure by function, which is based on a record of dental expenditure kept by NHS Scotland.

-Most of the data sources used for the analysis of healthcare expenditure by function and provider are available only on a financial year basis, in contrast to the OSCAR data which is calculated on a calendar year basis.
+Most of the data sources used for the analysis of healthcare expenditure by function and provider are available only on a financial year basis, in contrast to the OSCAR data, which is calculated on a calendar year basis.
 As a result, the function and provider analysis usually uses two financial years apportioned to create a calendar year figure.
 The difference in the data periods covered results in a difference between the sum of expenditure of all categories of function and provider in the analysis of expenditure, and the total government healthcare expenditure figures.